x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

 - I'm migrating my mailboxes to Exchange Online, and I want to keep some mailboxes on my organization's email server (on-premises server).
 I want to use Microsoft 365 or Office 365 as my spam filtering solution and want to send my messages from my on-premises server to the internet by using Microsoft 365 or Office 365.
 Microsoft 365 or Office 365 sends and receives all messages.

 Most customers who need a hybrid mail flow setup should allow Microsoft 365 or Office 365 to perform all their filtering and routing.
-We recommend that you point your MX record to Microsoft 365 or Office 365 because this provides for the most accurate spam filtering.
+We recommend that you point your MX record to Microsoft 365 or Office 365 because this setting provides for the most accurate spam filtering.
 For this scenario, your organization's mail flow setup looks like the following diagram.

 ![Mail flow diagram showing the scenario where your MX record points to Microsoft 365 or Office 365 and mail from the internet goes to Microsoft 365 or Office 365 and then to your on-premises servers.
 Mail traveling from your on-premises servers goes to Microsoft 365 or Office 365 and then to the internet.](../media/38bcffa1-3f75-42de-9c06-85b0938a8d6e.png)